keithbooher/node_store/README.md

 ## Store settings
 - if 0 inventory and not backorderable - to show or not to show?
-  This boolean needs to be created when the store is created
+  This boolean needs to be created when the store is created {
+    name:"Hide Out Of Stock",
+    boolean: true,
+    description:"Hide Product If Zero Quantity And Not Backorderable" ,
+    internal_name: "hide_zero"
+  }
 ## Shipping Methods
 - Flat rate
 - By weight